Fresh chives add color and flavor to your cooking. They taste like onions but are more than just a garnish. They make your meals taste better.

 How to Harvest Chives

-Learning harvest chives right makes sure you get fresh flavor.
+Learning how to harvest chives right makes sure you get fresh flavor.
 It also helps your garden keep growing.
 The best time to harvest is in the spring when chives are young and full of flavor.
 This guide will show you the best ways to pick your chives.

 Best Time to Harvest

 The best time to pick chives is in the spring.
-At this time, the have tender green shoots that taste the best.
+At this time, the plants have tender green shoots that taste the best.
 Picking the leaves too early or too late can change their taste and how well they grow.

 It's best to pick them in the early morning.
 This is after the dew has dried and before it gets too hot.
 This way, you get the best flavor and help your chives grow.